Olayemi-Awofe/Olayemi-Awofe-BYCT-week2---ETL-Pipeline-with-Pandas-and-SQLite-/README.md

 Call the data loading function with the prepared DataFrame.
 Bonus: Enhance the pipeline with error handling and logging capabilities.

-This ETL pipline extract, clean and load the data to SQlite Database
+This ETL pipeline extract, clean and load the data to SQlite Database